 Why are goals so important?
 Without a clear vision of what we want to achieve, we will be unable to reach our full potential.
 Without a vision of what we want, we have little hope of creating an ideal relationship, finding a dream job or acquiring whatever else we think will bring us joy.
 Most important, without goals, we are unable to unleash our vast store of subconscious resources that have the power to help us create our ideal world.
 Without a clear target, our efforts are likely to be haphazard and ineffective.
 Identifying clear goals allows us to bring all our resources to bear to bridge the gap between our present condition and our desired outcome.

 Steps to Becoming a Master Goal-Setter

-Take the following steps to becoming a master goal-setter:
+Take the following steps to become a master goal-setter.

 Step 3.
 Passion-test your goals.
 If you are not 100% in love with a goal, stop and evaluate whether or not it is actually your goal.
 If you experience any hesitation, chances are good it might not be what you really want, or it might be someone else’s goal for you.
 Our authentic goals fill us with passion and energy, inspire those around us, and may even keep us up at night because we are too excited to sleep.
 If you do not feel this way about your goal, consider letting go of it.
 Until you get honest and real, you will not be able to discover and awaken your true passion.